iandrosov/iandrosov.github.io/_posts/2016-9-1-Hybrid-iOS.md

 `$ cd haloscanner`

-No we need to add target platform to our new project to be able to build for iOS, Android etc. We will add iOS only for now.
+Now we need to add target platform to our new project to be able to build for iOS, Android etc. We will add iOS only for now.

 `$ cordova platform add ios`